forrest-orr/moneta/README.txt

                     The default is "surface"
 --filter            The filters to apply when eliminating suspicions associated with selected memory.

-                    unsigned-module     Regions of image memory associated with unsigned PE files. metadata-modules    Regions of image memory stemming from signed Windows metadata PE files on disk.
-                    clr-heap            Native executable heaps created during CLR initialization. clr-prvx            Managed heaps associated with active CLR heaps and JIT code.
+                    *                   Apply all filters.
+Only malware and unknown false positives shown. unsigned-module     Regions of image memory associated with unsigned PE files. metadata-modules    Regions of image memory stemming from signed Windows metadata PE files on disk. clr-heap            Native executable heaps created during CLR initialization. clr-prvx            Managed heaps associated with active CLR heaps and JIT code. wow64-init          IOCs resulting from Wow64 process initialization such as certain modified system library code sections